BFSSI-Bioinformatics-Lab/miseq_portal/README.md

 To do this, the user must be logged into the host machine (currently brock@192.168.1.61).
 From here, locally stored runs can be easily uploaded via the 'Upload MiSeq Run' button on the webpage.

-The run to be uploaded **must have been retrieved with BaseMountRetrieve with the --miseqsim parameter enabled**.
+The run to be uploaded **must have the same folder structure as a local MiSeq run.
+If the run is only available on BaseSpace, it must be retrieved with [BaseMountRetrieve](https://github.com/BFSSI-Bioinformatics-Lab/BaseMountRetrieve)**.
 This structures the run in a format that the portal expects when parsing and uploading run data (i.e. reads, InterOp, stats, logs).
 The user must supply the full path to the run:
 _e.g. /mnt/Dr-Girlfriend/MiSeq/BaseSpace_Projects/Listeria2016WGS/20180813_WGS_M01308_